 - 2 large faux flocked evergreen sprigs that I cut into pieces to stuff into the wreath

-- ~ 10 small fresh evergreen sprigs for filling gaps
+- 10 or so small fresh evergreen sprigs for filling gaps

 - sprigs of berries: 4 sprigs of faux red berries (I just snipped them off to stuff in)